Lenya59/Docker_EE/README.md

 ![vagrantfile](https://user-images.githubusercontent.com/30426958/56931166-c9f86680-6ae7-11e9-9a4b-e6f8b91eb83b.png)

 The above file picture describes our infrastructure.
 I used centros\7 for jenkinsmaster node and ubuntu for swarmmaster  and swarmslave1 node.
-**A quick note:** to access the network, you need to use a public network and specify the name of your network adapter
+**A useful note:** to access the network, you need to use a public network and specify the name of your network adapter
 ### Tools
 Go on, let's check our nodes for the necessary tools.
 The first node has installed Jenkins.
 You can see this in the console output presented below
 ![jenkinsmaster_bootstrap](https://user-images.githubusercontent.com/30426958/56929175-a03c4100-6ae1-11e9-9c8c-f52a42a27f44.png)